benkiefer/generic-email-service/README.md

         destination="myQueueName"
         connectionFactory-ref="connectionFactory"/>

-You can also provide an optional "id" attribute which will override the default value of "genericEmailServiceClient".
+You can also provide an optional "id" attribute which will override the default id of "genericEmailServiceClient".

     <email:client id="myId"
         destination="myQueueName"
         connectionFactory-ref="connectionFactory"/>

+All generated beans are namespaced under the client id to avoid collisions.

 As you've probably guessed, you need to provide the name of the queue/topic you want to send to, and a reference to the bean name of your "java.jms.ConnectionFactory".
-If you are having trouble, an example in an integration test is forthcoming.
-All generated beans are namespaced under the client id to avoid collisions.gst
+If you are having trouble, check out the EmailTemplateRequestTest class in the Integration module.